-delay as they litigate what is in or out of an arbitration.
-Thus, as noted in Section 1-5:4.1e, above, carve-outs may cause issues.
+As noted, "equivocation" between arbitration and litigation can lead to uncertainty regarding the parties' intent and consequent delay as they litigate what is in or out of an arbitration.
+Thus, as noted in Section 1-5:4.1e, above, carve-outs may cause issues, even though they may be a sensible "scope" limitation.
 Frederick v.
-Law Office of Fox, Kohler & Assocs., P.L.L.C., 425 raises a different, albeit still troublesome issue: where the clause referenced merely "any dispute that cannot be resolved between the parties after 180 days," the trial court found the scope and applicability to any statutory clause was insufficient.
+Law Office of Fox, Kohler & Assocs., P.L.L.C.,465 raises a different, albeit still troublesome issue: where the clause referenced merely "any dispute that cannot be resolved between the parties after 180 days," the trial court found the scope and applicability to any statutory clause was insufficient.
 The Third Circuit reversed.